fratambot/api-template/README.md

 A template for an API in python

 # Installation
-You need to install poetry
+You need to install poetry to install and use the api.
+Refer to the official guidelines here: https://python-poetry.org/docs/#installation

+In order to update the dependencies (if needed) it is suggested to run from terminal:

+    poetry install

 # Poetry

-You can use the makefile for all operations on local machine.
+You can use the makefile for all operations.
-**TODO:** And from inside docker container ?

 To open a notebook: